drazioti/python_scripts/paper_dsa/Readme.md

 We provide an attack that finds the secret key of DSA systems, knowing 1-bit of (specific multiples) of the ephemeral keys of 206 signatures, with success rate 62%.

+The following files concerns the paper,

+Attacking (EC)DSA with partially known multiples of nonces by Marios Adamoudis, Konstantinos A. Draziotis,  Dimitrios Poulakis.

 In the file improved_attack.py, we provide an imrovement based on some oracles.

+In the file table_1.py, we provide the code that we used for Table 1.

 References
 ----------